 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from previous studies at OU levels 1 and 2.
-They are intended only for students who have recent experience of higher education in a related subject, preferably with the OU.
-This module has no excluded combinations.
+They are intended only for students who have recent experience of higher education in a related subject.

-This module builds directly on Earth science (S209) (or the discontinued predecessor modules S260 or S276) and we strongly recommend that you have studied one of these and another OU level 2 science module, before starting this module.
+While this module has no formal entry requirements, it builds directly on Earth science (S209) (or the discontinued predecessor modules S260 or S276).
+Before starting this module, we therefore recommend that you have studied S209, S260 or S276 (or have equivalent earth science knowledge/skills) and that you have studied another OU level 2 science module.